House of Monok: Extinction of the Monoky main line

-The House of Monok and their descendants were raised to hereditary nobility at the rank of Baron, from King Ferdinand II of Hungary on August 16th, 1625 as a result of the service of Nicholas II, 1st Baron of Monok, (d.
-1643), a Captain of Ónod, to the Kingdom of Hungary.
-However, the main male line, consisting of the descendants of John III would die out in 1643, Baron Nicholas III would have prospered.
-Nicholas Monoky de Monok II and his two brothers would have no male heir, thus leading to the Andrássy family obtaining the Barony of Monok through marriage.
+As a result of the service of Nicholas II (d.
+1643), he and his descendants were raised to hereditary nobility at the rank of Baron, from King Ferdinand II of Hungary on August 16, 1625, in the Kingdom of Hungary.
+Among the children born to Baron Nicholas II Monoky and Anna Csetneki, the male line of the family died out in 1643 due to the early death of their son John.
+His brother, the vice-governor of Abaúj County, Francis Monoky, had only one son, Stephen, whose son, colonel Francis Monoky, was reportedly seen fighting alongside Prince Rákóczi in 1703.
+According to historical research he died, without leaving any surviving offspring.
+As a result, the Monoky family estates were passed down to the daughters' branches.
+Francis Monoky's daughters, from his marriage to Katalin Báthory of Gagy, included Kata Monoky, who married László Fáy, a councillor to Palatine Wesselényi and vice-governor of Borsod County, thus increasing the Fáy estates.
+Another daughter, Sophia Monoky, married George Lenkey of Lenke and Zadorfalu.
+Baron Nicholas II Monoky's daughter, Anna, became the wife of Mátyás Andrássy of Csíkszentkirály, which led to the Andrássy family inheriting significant properties, including the Monok family castle.

 John Monoky de Monok III would become the next Baron, it is noted that he rebuilt the castle of Monok.
 Another achievement of John III was that of becoming the Captain of the castle of Fülek during military service.
 Nicholas II, son of John III, then adopted the title of Baron of Monok, later achieving Baronship through his connections and alignment with King Ferdinand II of Hungary, consisting of service in the military and holding an administrative position.
-In 1625, when Miklos II received the title of Baron with a red seal from King Ferdinand, the title was hereditary and thus went to himself and his family, allowing for other family members to inherit the title.
+In 1625, when Nicholas II received the title of Baron with a red seal from King Ferdinand, the title was hereditary and thus went to himself and his family, allowing for other family members to inherit the title.

-The Barony of Monok was continuously occupied by the Monoky and, later, the Monoky de Monok until the extinction of the Monoky de Monok male line in 1644 and the inheritance of the barony by the Andrássy noble dynasty through the marriage of Anna Monoky de Monok to Mátyás Andrássy de Csíkszentkirály et Krasznahorkaits.
-The marriage between Anna Monoky de Monok and Mátyás Andrássy de Csíkszentkirály et Krasznahorkaits would initiate the eventual partitioning of the Monoky de Monok family's lands.
-Around 1670, Monok Castle was expanded and significantly rebuilt with Thököly describing the converted building in 1673.
-The description states that the castle was expanded with a two-story block, and the ground floor was given a newer, higher vault.

-Thus, the main line of the Monoks collapsed at the peak of their territorial extent, though other lines of continued as remnants of the once powerful Monok dynasty.